OliverDoCode/GameMaker-DiscordAPI-Integration/README.md

 - easier and faster configuration of your Discord bot, so you can start programming immediately.
 - thanks to the **house()** system, you can easily redirect interactions to a function so that you have all the code for that interaction in one script.

-## ❗ PLEASE READ THIS BEFORE YOU START  ❗
+> [!CAUTION]
-GMDI (OliverDoCode) assumes no liability for GameMaker projects / Discord bots that regularly exceed the [rate limits](https://discord.com/developers/docs/topics/rate-limits) of the API.
+> GMDI (OliverDoCode) assumes no liability for GameMaker projects / Discord bots that regularly exceed the [rate limits](https://discord.com/> developers/docs/topics/rate-limits) of the API.
 Every developer who creates a bot with GMDI is responsible for their own project.
-GMDI is **open source** and can be modified and controlled by anyone.
+GMDI is > **open source** and can be modified and controlled by anyone.
 Therefore, make sure that you **ALWAYS** download the **ORIGINAL version** of GMDI and **not a modified copy** without being 100% sure that your secret data (like the Discord bot token) will not be shared with others.

 ## ⭐ How to install